 - Do you care about SEO, or it will be an internal app that won’t face the public?
 If you do, then you should Nuxt.js

-- Are you building a small hobby application or you are building something to yours portfolio?
+- Are you building a small hobby application or you are building something to your portfolio?
 In this case, choose vanilla Vue.js.

-- You are not worried of how your application is rendered and SSR is not a need for you.
-You should choose vanilla Vue.
+- You are not worried about how your application is rendered and SSR is not a need for you.
+You should choose a vanilla Vue.

 What are the disadvantages of Nuxt.js?

-- You have to use Node.js server for the backend part.
-As the one of the technologies Nuxt is based on, is Node.js, most of the time you will have to use Node.
-Even though this can be bypassed, but as the Nuxt requires using Node, you will still have to use.
+- You have to use the Node.js server for the backend part.
+As one of the technologies Nuxt is based on, is Node.js, most of the time you will have to use Node.
+Even though this can be bypassed, but as the Nuxt requires using Node, you will still have to use it.

 - Another technology you need to learn.
 Even though it is based on Vue, it is still another framework.
 Even if the learning curve is not that steep, it still does exist.